Retrofit Basics

 A. First check to see if your ZIP Code is included in one of our retrofit grant programs.
 If your ZIP Code is eligible, when registration is open, register to participate and answer the qualification questions to see if your house qualifies.
 If your house qualifies, complete the registration process.
 After your registration application is complete, you will be added to our list of eligible participants.
 Grant program recipients are then chosen by random selection and are notified by email when they are accepted to begin the retrofit process, and can submit their pre-retrofit documents.
 To remain eligible for the grant, participants may NOT begin any retrofit construction work until they have submitted all pre-retrofit documentation and received written approval from CRMP to proceed.

 A. Homeowners will be notified by email if they are selected to participate in one of CRMP's retrofit programs.
 Notices will be sent when the selection process for the program for which you have registered has been completed.
-Learn more about how to pay for a retrofit with a CRMP grant.
+Learn more about the steps you'll need to take once you are accepted.

 FEMA Special Flood Hazard Area Requirements